interTwin-eu/itwinai/use-cases/mnist/README.md

 The two MNIST workflows can be summarized as follows:

-1. Training workflow: train a neural network to classify MNIST images.
+1. Training workflow: train a neural network to classify MNIST images, and save the trained neural network to the Models Registry.

     ```mermaid
     flowchart LR